-Transaction Failed When Creating a Solana Token?
-(Diagnostic Guide)
+Transaction Failed Creating a Solana Token?
+5-Min Fix

-Solana token creation transaction failed?
-Here's the exact diagnostic flow — read the Solscan error code, identify the cause (priority fees, slippage, insufficient SOL, expired blockhash), and fix it in under 5 minutes.
+Solana token creation failed?
+Diagnostic flow — read the Solscan error code, identify cause (priority fees, slippage, low SOL, expired blockhash), fix it.

 Step 1: Find your transaction on Solscan